Informatievlaanderen/OSLO-Standaardenregister/README.md

 ### `components`

 The components directory contains your Vue.js components.
 Components make up the different parts of your page and can be reused and imported into your pages, layouts and even other components.

+### `composables`

+The composables directory contains reusable helper functions that can be reused in your components or pages.

 ### `content`